pedrolino-reyes/software-engineering-interview/exercises/qa/fastapi/PETER-LOGGIE-NOTES-AND-ANSWERS.md

-# How I went about the technical challenge
+# How I went about the technical challenge, plus answers to some of the questions in the readme

-I thought I'd include a file to explain how I worked through this technical challenge, with some notes to explain the decisions that were made.
+Here I try to answer the questions in your readme, and explain some of the technical decisions that were made when implementing tests.

 I worked through this challenge in the following order.